marbl/MetagenomeScope/README.md

 MetagenomeScope also supports the use of
 [SPQR tree](https://en.wikipedia.org/wiki/SPQR_tree) decompositions
-(computed using [OGDF](http://www.ogdf.net/doku.php)) to present an iteratively expandable hierarchical overview of a graph.
+(computed using [OGDF](http://www.ogdf.net/doku.php)) to present an iteratively expandable hierarchical overview of the biconnected components of the graph.

 MetagenomeScope is composed of two main components: